-- Failure to follow these instructions and specified components or using make-shift compromises can result in fire, property damage, bodily injury, and even death. - WARNING: DO NOT INSTALL IN A SLEEPING ROOM IN A MOBILE HOME. - CAUTION: MAINTAIN THE STRUCTURAL INTEGRITY OF THE MOBILE HOME WALLS, FLOOR, CEILING, AND ROOF WHEN INSTALLING AND USING YOUR STOVE. - Burning any fuel other than wood in this unit could generate dangerous levels of carbon monoxide within the living space. - THE FRONT DOOR MUST REMAIN CLOSED WHEN IN OPERATION EXCEPT FOR START UP AND LOADING.
-Leaving the door open during use could cause any smoke or fire detectors in the home to be set off or a fire could escape the firebox and start the room on fire.

-- If this unit is installed in a mobile home, care must be taken to ensure adequate air is available.
+- Burning any fuel other than wood in this unit could generate dangerous levels of carbon monoxide within the living space. - THE FRONT DOOR MUST REMAIN CLOSED WHEN IN OPERATION EXCEPT FOR START UP AND LOADING.
+Leaving the door open during use could cause any smoke or fire detectors in the home to be set off or a fire could escape the firebox and start the room on fire. - If this unit is installed in a mobile home, care must be taken to ensure adequate air is available.
 If not enough air is available it could starve the room of all the oxygen.
-(See page 27 for more details) - CAUTION: REMOVE THE CHIMNEY WHEN TRANSPORTING THE MOBILE HOME! - Be sure to follow the manufacturer's instructions to maintain an effective vapor barrier at the location where the chimney of other component penetrates the exterior of the structure. - Chimney must be attached directly to stove. - Chimney must extend at least 3 feet (0.9 m) above the part of the roof through which it passes. - Top of chimney must be at least 2 feet (0.6 m) above the highest required elevation of any part of the mobile home within 10 feet (3 m) of the chimney. - All roof-chimney terminations must be readily removable and reinstallable at or below an elevation of 13-1/2 feet (4.1 m) above ground level, without the use of special tools or instructions. - When the chimney exits the mobile home at a location other than through the roof, and exits at a point 7 feet (2.1 m) or less above the ground, a guard or other enclosure must be installed at the point of exit up to a height of 7 feet. - For installations as described above, a chimney guard or enclosure must not permit a 3/4" (19.1 mm) diameter rod to pass through it, and must not allow a 1/2 inch (12.7 mm) rod to make contact with the chimney when passed through the guard a distance of 4 inches (102 mm).
+(See page 27 for more details) - The chimney should be attached directly to the stove and must extend at least 3 feet (.9 m) above the part of the roof through which it passes.
+The top of the chimney is to be at least 2 feet (.6 m) above the highest elevation of any part of the mobile home within 10 feet (3 m) of the chimney. - All roof-chimney terminations should be able to be readily removed / re-installed at or below an elevation of 13-1/2 feet (4.1 m) above ground level without the use of special tools or instructions.
+The chimney assembly shall be provided with a mechanical securement means to secure the chimney to the ceiling support box. - When a chimney exits the mobile home at a location other than through the roof, and exits at a point 7 feet (2.1 m) or less above the ground level on which the mobile home is positioned, a guard or method of enclosing the chimney shall be provided at the point of exit for a height up to 7 feet. - The chimney guard shall not allow the passage of a 3⁄4 inch (19.1 mm) diameter rod, and a 1⁄2" (12.7 mm) diameter rod shall not be able to touch the chimney when inserted through any part of the guard a distance of 4 inches (102 mm).